Enterprise AI | | 23 min read

 8. Monitor and Improve Continuously

-HR AI should be monitored after launch.
+HR AI does not stay safe by itself.
 Policies change.
 Benefits change.
 Roles change.
 Hiring needs change.
 Regulations change.
 Employee expectations change.
 AI tools change.
-Review outputs, feedback, escalations, errors, adoption, and policy accuracy on a recurring basis.

 Practical HR AI Workflow Examples